Dunkin' shares hit all-time high after holding buyout talks

-The Dunkin’ doughnuts and coffee chain confirmed it's held talks to be taken private by a private equity firm, sending shares rocketing to an all-time high at the opening bell Monday.
+The Dunkin’ doughnuts and coffee chain has confirmed it's held talks to be taken private by a private equity firm, sending its shares rocketing to an all-time high Monday.

 Dunkin’, based in Canton, Massachusetts, also owns the Baskin-Robbins ice cream chain.
 There are 13,000 Dunkin’ stores and 8,000 Baskin-Robbins outlets worldwide.